 Robin L. Maser, Ph.D.

-In addition to teaching in the Department of Clinical Laboratory Sciences as an associate professor, Maser also holds a joint appointment in the Department of Biochemistry and Molecular Biology in the KU School of Medicine.
+In addition to teaching in the Department of Clinical Laboratory Sciences as professor, Maser also holds a joint appointment in the Department of Biochemistry and Molecular Biology in the KU School of Medicine.
 She also produces novel studies in the area of polycystic kidney disease (PKD) – her work intersecting with KU Medical Center's Jared Grantham Kidney Institute.

 Education and Training